-Get details for graphic segmentation and find out where your audience lives using tools like Google Analytics or for websites that you don’t control (for instance, your competitors) you can use Semrush and Ahrefs.
+Get details for graphic segmentation and find out where your audience lives using tools like Google Analytics or websites you don’t control (for instance, your competitors) you can use Semrush and Ahrefs.

-Navigate to Google Analytics \ Geo \ Location to have an overview of the countries of the visitors in a given time period.
-You can also research the audience based on City, Continent, and Sub-continent or Language.
+Navigate to Google Analytics \ Geo \ Location to overview the visitors’ countries in a given period.
+You can also research the audience based on City, Continent, Sub-continent, or Language.

 Research audience interests.